prociow/sensorberg-dev.github.io/_posts/2015-04-22-Unlimited-Use-Cases-With-Action-Payload.md

 The payload feature in the beacon management frontend enables you to implement virtually unlimited use-case posibilities with beacons.
 We will highlight one use case in this post:

-##Use case desciption
+##Use case description:
-We would like to show a notification when the application in the background with a message, when tapping the notification, the app should be opened and a new Activity (screen) should be shown with a QR code and some text.
+We would like to show a notification when the application is in the background with a message, when tapping the notification, the app should be opened and a new Activity (screen) should be shown with a QR code and some text.
 This can be used to deliver a coupon code when entering a shop.

 **Setup your campaign**